wilmorales21/Scripts/Python/README.md

 + temperatura_850hPa.png - This picture shows the air temperature in 850hPa pressure level in 29/04/2022.
 + temperatura_netcdf.py - This code plots the air temperature from NetCDF data.
 + temperatura_diaria.csv - Data set of daily mean temperature observed between 1999 and 2020 in the city of Pelotas-RS, southern of Brazil
++ vento_netcdf.py - This code plots the streamlines in 850hPa pressure level in 29/04/2022.

 ## Contenido del repositorio(ESP)
 + correlacao.py - Código para calcular la correlación de Pearson entre 2020 y los otros años.